Metropolis2/MetropolisParis/README.md

 ### Step 1: Pre-process the road network

-- Script: `python/get_here_network.py`
+- Script: `python/get_here_network.py` or `python/get_osm_network.py`
-- Input: HERE Streets Shapefile
+- Input: HERE Streets Shapefile or OpenStreetMap PBF File
 - Output: FlatGeobuf file with node ids and geometries and FlatGeobuf file with edge ids, geometries and characteristics

-The nodes and edges of the road network are read from a HERE Shapefile.
+The nodes and edges of the road network are read from HERE or OpenStreetMap data.

-The resulting graph has 177152 nodes and 308027 edges.
+With HERE data, the resulting graph has 177152 nodes and 308027 edges.

 Details: